Pod-Point/payments-php/README.md

 ## Usage

+When performing actions using a payment service, a provider-specific exception will be thrown if it's requirements to perform that action are not met.
+This exception will contain the data received from the provider which can be used by the consuming application to resolve any issues.

+For example, when trying to make a payment with the Stripe payment service, if authorisation is required, an exception will be thrown with a "payment intent" object which can be used by a clients Stripe SDK to carry out the authorisation.

 ### Laravel

 For Laravel applications, bind the payment service interface to an instance of a provider payment service within an application service provider.